Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 4. Your contract has a death benefit

-If you pass before the contract ends, your beneficiary will receive the market value of your fund’s investments or the guaranteed principal, whichever is higher.
+If you pass before the contract ends, your beneficiary will receive the market value of your fund’s investments or the guaranteed principal, whichever is higher, ensuring that the fund value is a critical factor in determining the payout.

 5. You have multiple payout options